l-x-x/l-x-x.github.io/nuclear/README.md

-## High Energy Nuclear Physics
+## TMD and Small-x

-These days, I put my major research focus on high energy nuclear physics which uses hard probes to extract non-perturbative information on the nucleon/nucleus internal structures.
+These days, I put my major research focus on high-energy nuclear physics which uses hard probes to extract non-perturbative information on the nucleon/nucleus internal structures.
 Long-term research includes the usage of jets to probe the so-called nucleon TMDs or spins.
 I am also planning to do systematic studies on small-x physics.
 Both TMD and small-x physics are the main scientific motivations for the planned electron-ion collider in the US.

 ![small-x](./small-x-res.png)